Cloud security

 Google IAM allows you to:

-• Set privileges for GCP resources – The most important role of IAM.
+• Set privileges for GCP resources.
+This is the most important role of IAM.
 Admins can set permissions for roles or individuals and determine which apps or workloads are available to each cloud identity.
-Privileges can be extremely detailed to protect sensitive data.
-Or they can be more general for low-value assets.
+Privileges can be extremely detailed to protect sensitive data or more general for low-value assets.

 • Enforce safe email policies.
-Only allow access to cloud platform services from corporate email accounts.
-Prevent access by personal accounts.
+Only allow access to cloud platform services from corporate email accounts, and prevent access from personal accounts.

 • Strengthen admin accounts with security key enforcement.
 Security keys are even more robust than MFA factors.
 They apply to high-privilege users such as senior developers or administrators.